Anees31-AI/NLP_chatbot/README.md

-# 🤖 NLP Chatbot with Flask & Telegram
+# 🤖 NLP Chatbot with Flask

 This project is an **AI-powered chatbot** built using **Transformers (DistilBERT)** for **intent recognition**.
 It is deployed as a **Flask API** and integrated with **Telegram** to provide real-time responses.